 WELCOME TO OUR SYMPOSIUM HOMEPAGE!

-This symposium brings together leaders in academia, industry and government to discuss electronics packaging topics of:
+This symposium brought together leaders in academia, industry and government to discuss electronics packaging topics of:

 - 2.5/3D Packaging